ebtechie234/ebtechie234/README.md

 - 👋 Hi, I’m @ebtechie234
 - 👀 I’m interested in ... in any type of code
 - 🌱 I’m currently learning ...
+Anything really
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...I don't know much but I'm willing to learn
 - 📫 How to reach me ...

 <!---